 Organizations lack essential insight into employee engagement, health, and productivity due to the high volume of digital, unseen work.
 Managers, those in the position to provide tailored, timely, and relevant support, are often the last to have this insight at their fingertips in order to take action for improvement.

 According to experts, front-line managers hold the key to the success of post-pandemic workplaces.
 They will play several pivotal roles, especially when it comes to the factor of trust.
 When equipped with the data and insights about their team’s work habits they are empowered to address the most pressing issues in our modern work environment (e.g., turnover, burnout, onboarding, and engagement).

-This is why, today, I am excited to discuss ActivTrak’s latest product enhancement: ActivTrak Coach, a virtual productivity coach that provides ongoing employee productivity insights and translates them into recommended actions that can empower managers and employees alike.
+This is why, today, I am excited to announce and discuss ActivTrak’s latest product enhancement: ActivTrak Coach, a virtual productivity coach that provides ongoing employee productivity insights and translates them into recommended actions that can empower managers and employees alike.
 ActivTrak Coach focuses on three metric areas that get to the heart of the pain points commonly associated with unseen digital work, regardless of where it takes place:

 - Utilization: Allows managers to understand how team members are allocating their time, see how workload is distributed amongst team members, and identify potential issues like burnout risk which often go unnoticed until it’s too late.
 The ActivTrak Coach Utilization tab provides specific actions managers can take to help their team maintain a healthy work-life balance.

 - Who is nearing burnout on your team due to working excessive hours and weekends?

 - Who is underutilized as a result of confusion, misalignment, or disengagement?